For Administrators, Teachers, and Moderators

 Add a brief title or prompt.
 Optionally add more details or files in the text editor under “More information.”
 Select "Post discussion" to save and post.

-Option 2: Post a regular discussion
+Option 2: Post a personal question

 These kinds of discussion only live within the cohorts where they are posted and are not part of the path.